uniqueumesh/ALwrity-AI-Summarizer/README.md

 ### Troubleshooting
 - "Please add some text (≤ 1000 words)": Paste text; keep it within the limit.
 - "Your input exceeds 1000 words": The app enforces the limit; shorten your input.
-- Backend API error: Check your internet connection and try again.
+- "Gemini API key not configured": Set the `GEMINI_API_KEY` environment variable with your Gemini API key.
 - Copy button does nothing: Your browser may block clipboard access.
 Click on the page once and try again; the app includes a fallback that simulates copying.

 ### Privacy & Security
 - The app does not store your input text locally.
-Content is sent securely to the ALwrity backend API for processing.
+Content is sent securely to Google's Gemini API for processing.

 ### Project Structure (Overview)
 ```